Search Results for

 Setup

-o => o.UseNodaTime());
+o => o.UseNodaTime()));

-This will set up all the necessary mappings and operation translators.
+The above sets up all the necessary mappings and operation translators.
 You can now use NodaTime types as regular properties in your entities, and even perform some operations:

 public class Post